heyitsyosh/42_printf/README.md

 My code accepts output formatting in the wrong order as well.

 ----
--flag ' ' is ignored when flag '+' is present
+- flag ' ' is ignored when flag '+' is present